rfo909/CFT/doc/Reference.md

 The above vode defines a regular function, MyLambda, that returns a Lambda object, which can then be called with the .call().

 ## Block expressions summary

 Local (plain) blocks for non-PIPE-separated blocks of code, typically used with "if".
-Running in the same code space as outside the block, which means it can contain calls to break() and out() as well as assert() and reject() and affect the (innermost) loop of those outside the block.
+The code inside executes in the same code space as outside the block, which means it can contain calls to break() and out() as well as assert() and reject() and affect the outside loops.
+Local blocks have no return value.

 Inner blocks for isolated processing loops inside other code.
-This means that calling out(), assert(), reject() and break() inside, has no effect on loops outside the block.
-They can be split into parts with PIPE, just like functions.
+This means that calling out(), assert(), reject() and break() inside, has no effect on loops outside the block, only for loops inside.
+The code inside an Inner block can be split into parts using the PIPE.
+Inner blocks have a return value, just like functions.

 Lambdas are callable functions as values.
 There is a lot more to say about Lambdas and their